HMCS Carlplace: Dominican Navy

 Carlplace was sold to the Dominican Republic in 1946 and named Presidente Trujillo for President Rafael Trujillo.
 She was modified for use to a presidential yacht.
 Modifications included extra accommodation and deck-houses were built aft.
 In 1962, with the fall of Rafael Trujillo, she was renamed Mella and used as a training craft.
 She was armed with one 76.2 mm, two 40 mm and four 20 mm guns.
 She was also fitted out with an American radar installation.

 In 1963, Mella was used to take the overthrown President Juan Bosch back into exile.
 In 1965, she took part in the bombardment of Santo Domingo during the Dominican Civil War.
 During the 1970s, Mella became known as a site for lavish parties among the naval elite.
-From 1970–1974, she was the only frigate in the Dominican fleet able to go to sea.
+From 1970 to 1974, she was the only frigate in the Dominican fleet able to go to sea.
 Mella was deleted from the registry and turned into a museum ship in 1998.
 In 2003 the Dominican Republic offered her to Carleton Place as a museum ship, however the offer was turned down due to the poor condition of the ship and the limited ability to return her to her original state as a River-class frigate.
 In 2010, Carleton Place was given a framed photo of the ship, a brief history and a photo of the ship's badge by the Department of National Defence in Canada as part of the Canadian Naval Centennial.